29 Things You Should Know Before Visiting Bhutan

-According to Wkipedia, a prayer wheel is a cylindrical wheel on a spindle made from metal, wood, stone, leather, or coarse cotton.
-Om Mani Padme Hum is the primarily used mantra in the prayer wheels.
+A prayer wheel is a cylindrical wheel on a spindle made from metal, wood, stone, leather, or coarse cotton.
+Om Mani Padme Hum is the primarily used mantra in the prayer wheels (Wikipedia).

 The prayer wheels should be spun in the clockwise direction in which direction the mantra is written and the movement of the sun.

 It is the hand prayer wheel with a cord or a chain and is mounted on a wooden or metal handle.
 The handle is rotated clockwise by the wrist.